![]() |

 Fostering community was what Eichler Homes was all about, and it's our guess that if Joe Eichler was still around today, he would have been pleased to see that Green Gables, one of his earliest-built subdivisions, is a place where neighborliness and pride of ownership still ring true.

-In CA-Modern magazine's new winter '23 issue, features editor Dave Weinstein visits the Palo Alto neighborhood, and his 'Forging Friendships' feature takes readers on a delightful tour, interviewing homeowners and families who bring genuine joy to this lively community.
+For CA-Modern magazine's winter '23 issue, features editor Dave Weinstein visited the Palo Alto neighborhood, and his 'Forging Friendships' feature took readers on a delightful tour, interviewing homeowners and families who bring genuine joy to this lively community.

 Sixty-three Eichler homes were originally built in Green Gables in 1950, and another 80 adjacent residences, in the area commonly referred to as Edgewood, followed in the mid-1950s.
 The early homes in the tract are particularly notable, reports Weinstein.